 Masseter slimming is a cosmetic treatment designed to reduce the size and bulk of the masseter muscles — the powerful muscles at the back of your jaw responsible for chewing and clenching.
 When these muscles become enlarged, a condition known as masseter hypertrophy, it can give the face a wider or more square appearance.

-By placing small injections of botox into the masseter muscle, the treatment gently weakens the muscle, causing it to shrink gradually over time.
+By placing small amounts of botox into the masseter muscle, the treatment gently weakens the muscle, causing it to shrink gradually over time.
 This results in a slimmer, more oval or V-shaped lower face, enhancing facial balance and aesthetics.

 The science behind masseter slimming